nlpcl-lab/msent-cred-predictor/src/README.md

 ## train.py

 The main file trains the model by the training set, also tests the accuracy with the test set.
+After training, the result file `res.tsv` will be created during the test.
+Each row in the file contains four items: document id, sentence id, prediction, and the label.

 options: